canbooo/experiment-design/docs/source/orthogonal_sampling.rst

 Finally, let us also create some random samples just to use as a baseline.
 We can do this using experiment-design too.
 Implicitly, there is also some search for the random sampler, where we evaluate the random |DoE| on the same set of objectives as before and choose the one that achieves the best results.
-For the purposes of this document, we will deactivate the optimization by setting.. code:`steps=1` as we did before.
+For the purposes of this document, we will deactivate the optimization by setting. :code:`steps=1` as we did before.

 .. code:: python